.

 Apple Magic Keyboard

-The Apple Magic keyboard is an obvious choice for Apple fanatics.
-It has the signature Apple feel and design which will fit right into an Apple-oriented setup.
-However, this won’t work for creators who have opted for a Windows setup.
+The Apple Magic keyboard is an obvious choice for Apple fans.
+Its signature Apple feel and design make it a perfect complement to an Apple-oriented setup.

 LogicKeyboard Astra for Adobe Premiere Pro

-This keyboard is designed specifically for use with Premiere Pro.
-And you can use it with Windows and Mac.
-The quirky color-coded keys help you to speed up your workflow with intuitive shortcuts.
-If you’re into sleek and stylish equipment, this might not fit your setup.
+This keyboard is designed specifically for Adobe Premiere Pro.
+Its quirky, color-coded keys help you speed up your workflow with intuitive shortcuts.
+It is compatible with Windows and Mac.
+However, this might not fit your setup if you’re into sleek and stylish equipment.

 Black Magic DaVinci Resolve Speed Editor